Blog>Cost Guides>How much does Japanese knotweed removal cost?

 What is the process to remove Japanese knotweed?

-There are a number of different processes that can be used, and these will all affect the cost of removing Japanese knotweed.
+Numerous processes can be used and these will all affect the cost of removing Japanese knotweed.

-However, there are only two that are commonly used, especially in domestic settings.
-These are:
+However, there are only two that are commonly used, especially in domestic settings: 1) herbicide treatment and 2) excavation and removal.

 Herbicide treatment